Disclaimer: As a Chewy, Pet Circle and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 Their package is a little hard to read.
 They could offer more small size options.

-It’s high in pea and pea protein.
+Taste of the Wild is high in pea and pea protein.

 This is a lower quality protein that may cause digestive upset and put off fussy cats.

 Taste of the Wild is a ‘sometimes’ choice for cats of any life stage.